-find evidence in support of an increase in local hate crimes in exposed municipalities after the attacks.
-Moreover, we find that hate crime rate increases for Muslim victims in the affected provinces after the attacks.
+To conclude this section, we have found evidence of an increased rejection against the Muslim community in affected places after the 2017 attacks, relative to non-exposed places.
+This represents a plausible channel of increased exposure to stress.
+In particular, an increase in the general negative feeling towards immigrants has been found in affected, compared to non-affected areas.
+We also find evidence in support of an increase in local hate crimes in exposed municipalities after the attacks.
+Moreover, we found that hate crime rate increases for Muslim victims in the affected provinces after the attacks.
 Finally, we find that being a Muslim women living in the target cities is associated with higher probabilities of reporting emotional stress.
 Previous evidence suggests that this stress can induce behavioral and physical responses, such as smoking and diabetes, that may potentially affect newborns' health at birth.
-However, we recognize that there might be other potential alternative channels through which stress may be affecting Muslim women: for example, they could choose not to go out in public, or refuse to seek medical attention.
-Moreover, increased
+However, we recognize that there might be other potential alternative channels through which stress may be affecting Muslim women: for example, they could choose not to go out in public, or refuse to seek medical attention 21.
+Moreover, increased hate crimes could lead to a reduction in labor supply by mothers or their husbands, opening the possibility for an income channel.
+Unfortunately, we are unable, due to data restrictions, to rule out these additional channels.
+In any case, we argue, and we present robust evidence about it, that Islamophobia-related stress is one of the channels affecting health at birth.